top of page

 1975 - 1981 United States of America

-After our Dads left, Wally (Ursula's brother) arrived from Brazil and stayed with us for three months.
+After our dads departed, Wally (Ursula’s brother) arrived from Brazil and stayed with us for three months.
 After Christmas, he returned to Vancouver.
-Unfortunately, his plan in Brazil didn't materialize into what he was hoping for, but, if for nothing else, it was a good life experience.
-He was very fond of Brazil, worked as a car mechanic for a while, and had the chance to learn the language.
+Unfortunately, his plans in Brazil didn’t turn out as he had hoped, but if nothing else, it was a valuable life experience.
+He developed a strong fondness for Brazil, worked as a car mechanic for a while, and even had the opportunity to learn the language.

-My employer had no alternative and was forced to jump on the digital bandwagon as well.
-He asked me to set up an electronic LED and LCD watch production line.
-I was sent to Hughes Aircraft Co. in Newport Beach, CA, to learn all about the handling, installing, and testing of electronic modules.
-It was a fascinating new field and phase for me in the watch industry.
+But my employer had no alternative and was forced to jump on the digital bandwagon as well.
+He asked me to set up an electronic (LED and LCD) watch production line.
+I was sent to Hughes Aircraft Co. in Newport Beach, CA, to learn all about the handling, installing, and testing of electronic watch modules.
+That was a fascinating new field and phase for me in the watch industry.

 Buying a House.
 Ursula and I worked hard and continued a frugal lifestyle.
 By August 1976, we had enough savings for a 25% downpayment on a house.
 We found one in Westchester County, about a 90-minutes north of Manhattan.
 It was a perfect 3-bedroom starter home on two acres in a secluded location, close to a small lake.
 It felt like a dream!

 Mortgage payments and managing the expenses of homeownership was a learning experience.
 We needed furniture but couldn't afford it and didn't believe in buying on credit.
-No, we decided to take it slow and make our own!
+No, we decided to take it slow and make our own furniture!

-In 1977 we had the opportunity to purchase a (used) Subaru 4WD.
-We shared the 0.8-mile road (with two other neighbors), which led from the mailboxes through the forest to our homes on the lake.
-The Subaru came in very handy, especially in the snow during the winter months.
-We still had our VW camper then and a 69-Oldsmobile Cutlass (a gift from our friends Heinz & Sigi).
+In 1977, we had the chance to buy a used Subaru 4WD.
+Our 0.8-mile road to the lake house, shared with two other neighbors, wound its way from the mailboxes through a dense forest.
+The Subaru proved to be incredibly useful, especially during the snowy winter months.
+At the time, we also still had our trusty VW camper and a 1969 Oldsmobile Cutlass, a generous gift from our friends Heinz & Sigi.

 Ursula was 28 when I started giving her driving lessons in the Cutlass.
 She did great and was a fast learner.
 On the day she took the road test to get her license, it started to rain.
 She recalls being so nervous that she forgot to turn on the windshield wipers and close the windows.
 The examiner thought it was hilarious, and since she did everything else correctly, he let her pass!

-That same year the company provided training for all managers in team building, time management, and leadership.
-I learned a lot from that.
-By then, the Swiss watch industry had mainly recovered from the Japanese assault and produced electronic watches with analog displays.
-It became part of my job to train the watchmakers within our service network to handle and service these new products.
-I started conducting group training seminars in major cities around the country.
-I had a challenging schedule, and I loved every minute of it.
-Funny story: At the end of a seminar in Dallas, a watchmaker raised his hand and asked a question.
-His heavy southern drawl was hard to understand, and I commented on his accent.
-He got back at me and said: you are the one with an accent.
-He was right, of course!
+Fortunately, the Swiss watch industry had largely recovered from the Japanese disruption and was now producing electronic watches with analog displays.
+Part of my role included training watchmakers within our service network to handle and service these innovative products.
+I organized and conducted group training seminars in major cities across the country.
+My schedule was demanding, but I loved every minute of it.
+A funny memory sticks out: At the end of a seminar in Dallas, a watchmaker raised his hand to ask a question.
+His thick Southern drawlmade it difficult for me to understand, and I jokingly commented on his accent.
+Without missing a beat, he shot back, “You’re the one with the accent!”
+And, of course, he was absolutely right!

 Important Decisions.
 From time to time, Ursula and I would travel to Switzerland to visit our family and friends.
 It sure felt good to be back home, enjoy time with our loved ones, and experience the European ways of life.
 But after two weeks, we usually longed to return to America.
 We liked living in the US better and were almost sure we would stay there for good.
 We were both in our thirties, had secure jobs and a house, and felt financially secure.
 So, in the spring of 1981, we decided to apply for US citizenship and start a family.

-On December 17, 1981, Ursula was three months pregnant when we stood next to each other in White Plain's city hall, raising our right hand while being sworn in as US Citizens.
-It was a very proud and emotional moment!
+On December 17th 1981, Ursula was three months pregnant as we proudly stood next to each other in the White Plains city hall, raising our right hands while being sworn in as US Citizens.
+That was a very emotional moment!

 23690f9b-c4dc-4b20-9f8d-355b8039c4e5_495